Mara, Daughter of the Nile

-Mara, Daughter of the Nile by Eloise Jarvis McGraw is a historical fiction children's book.
-It follows Mara, a young Egyptian girl who takes up a dangerous job as a double spy between two different masters.
+Mara, Daughter of the Nile by Eloise Jarvis McGraw is a historical fiction children's book from 1953.
+It follows Mara, a young Egyptian slave girl who takes up a dangerous job as a double spy between two different masters.

 Characters

 Teta: A servant that works with Mara and frequently scolds and complains about Mara's doing.

 Zasha: Mara's master at the beginning of the book.
 He is a jewel trader and is quite wealthy.
 He is afraid of Mara's blue eyes, and he beats her and the other servants often.

 Nahereh: Mara's second master, who buys her from Zasha.
 He is stone-faced and mysterious.
 Later, Mara finds out his name, and who he is.
 He is the brother of Queen Hatshepsut's right-hand man.

 Sheftu: A man who meets Mara on the boat to Thebes.
 He is working for the side against Nahereh.
 She overhears a private conversation about the revolution, and Sheftu, thinking she is a runaway slave, promises to turn her in if she does not work for him.
 He is guarded and secretive, but can be charming.

 Nekonkh: The captain of the boat on which they sail, he soon becomes a friend to Sheftu's cause.

 Inanni: The Canaanite princess whom Mara interprets for as a cover; they soon become friends and confidantes.